-The non-lucrative visa is for non-EU nationals who wish to reside in Spain but not undertake any local employment or professional activity.
+The non-lucrative visa is for non-EU nationals who wish to reside in Spain but not undertake any work or professional activity in Spain.
+It is mainly aimed at retirees and people with passive income (pensions, savings, investments or rental income) who can support themselves without working locally.

 This visa, sometimes referred to as the retirement visa, requires proof of sufficient ongoing financial means and private health insurance.
 No investment in Spain is required.